BunsDev/hector-subgraph/fantom-subgraph/README.md

-# hector-subgraph
+# Luxor-subgraph

-Repo for the hectordao subgraph
+Repo for the Luxor Money subgraph